hliu549/BioMedicalNLP/README.md

 ## Quick tour

+Reminder: Use image with CUDA version 10.2 and compatible instances(g4dn on AWS or regular GCE with donwgraded CUDA)

 _adapter-transformers_ currently supports **Python 3.6+** and **PyTorch 1.1.0+**.
 After [installing PyTorch](https://pytorch.org/get-started/locally/), you can install _adapter-transformers_ from PyPI ...